cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 We sometimes need to convert a field element to an `int`, which we denote by `x.int()`.
-Likewise, each concrete `Field` implements a constructor for converting an unsigned integer into a field element:
+Likewise, each concrete `Field` implements a constructor for converting an integer into a field element:

 * `Field(integer: int)` returns `integer` represented as a field element.
 The value of `integer` MUST be in the range `(-Field.MODULUS, Field.MODULUS)`;